Database 2: SQL constraints

 ALTER COLUMN price SET NOT NULL; //Error, the column "price" contains NULL values

-The PRIMARY KEY CONSTRAINT
+The PRIMARY KEY constraint

 The PRIMARY KEY constraint identifies table rows through its specified columns.
 It sets them as UNIQUE and NOT NULL, to avoid duplicate identifiers and missing column values respectively.